-Legislative text

-21.9 ...The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+58 Legislative text BACK TO TABLE OF CONTENTS Article 21 - Requirements relating to standardisation 21.9...The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.

-58. The transaction documentation shall clearly specify the priorities of payment,

-See section 5.2, Priority of Payments.
+STS criteria 58.
+The transaction documentation shall clearly specify the priorities of payment, Verified?
+Yes PCS Comment See section 5.2, Priority of Payments.
 PCS has reviewed the underlying document to satisfy itself that this criterion is met.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale
+EBA Final non-ABCP STS Guidelines EBA Final non-ABCP STS Guidelines Stiget final non-ABCP STS Guidelines